Infrequently Asked Questions

 A: Yes, there are land snails in the desert!
 Desert snails sleep for many weeks, waiting for rain.
 When the rain arrives, they quickly wake up, mate, eat, lay eggs, and by the time the water dries up, they are in place ready to sleep some more.
 Snails have been known to stay alive and dormant in relatively dry conditions for 4–6 years.
 Sometimes I wonder, though, if that is really living.
 What kind of life is that if you spend 95% of your time asleep?

-Q: How many species of snails are there?
+Q: How many snail species are there?

 A: I can answer this question at many levels.
 Counting all gastropods in the sea, in freshwater, and on land, a good estimate is about 80,000 species.
 For just the land snails, we estimate about 35,000 species in the whole world.
 In North America north of Mexico, there are about 1,000 species of land snails.
 In Pennsylvania, there are about 125 species of land snails, and we find more species now and then, so the number keeps increasing slowly.